graphery/grapper-doc/src/guide/in-depth/templating/expressions.md

 # Expressions in Directives

-In Graphane, you can use different types of JavaScript expressions within directives to achieve various functionalities.
+In Grapper, you can use different types of JavaScript expressions within directives to achieve various functionalities.
 Here are the commonly used JavaScript expressions in directives:

 ## Simple Data Binding